ian-bruntlett/TECH-Manuals/tm-free-software.md

   * To create a USB memory stick to boot a variety of ISO files, see Ventoy listed under [Creating bootable installation media](#creating-bootable-installation-media).
   * To display technical info about your system see [CPU-Z (for Windows)](https://www.cpuid.com/softwares/cpu-z.html) or CPU-X (for Linux)

+## Wiping drives

+These tools must be used with caution.

+  * [aban](https://aban.derobert.net/) is an open-source alternative to [dban](https://dban.org/).
+They will both wipe one or more hard discs attached to your computer and come as software to be booted from CD or USB memory stick.
+  * [nwipe](https://github.com/martijnvanbrummelen/nwipe) is a command to wipe attached drives.
+Available as a package on Ubuntu and other systems.

 ## Linux Live CD/DVDs/ISOs, Repair etc Linux distros (technical stuff)

 Some Linuxes come on "live CDs".
 This means that you can start a computer with